redblade/confservicedss/README.md

 - benchmarking
 - app_profiler

-Moreover, Kafka environment variables need to be set, for example:
+Environment variables for Kafka need to be set, if needed also Mail, for example:

 ```
 export KAFKA_BOOTSTRAP_SERVERS=localhost:9092